HTTP-APIs/http-apis.github.io/Design.md

 **A simple example explaining the use of the above architecture would be:**
 * User types in the query “What is the cost of a Thermal Subsystem?”.
-* Middleware uses NLP to extract keywords `Thermal Subsystem` and `cost` and maps it to the Hydra instances and properties present at the server.
+* Middleware uses NLP to extract keywords "Thermal Subsystem" and "cost" and maps it to the Hydra instances and properties present at the server.
 * Middleware passes these instances and the underlying query to the client.
 * Client models a request and uses the API endpoints to extract the given information from the server.
 * Server replies with the required value.